cswimr/GalaxyCogs/README.md

 Allows users to download **just the audio files** from any YouTube video.
 Currently only supports YouTube and does not work for video.

+Currently partially broken on **just old versions of Red**, if you're on an old version (such as `3.4.18`) please download this database file and use it.

 ## Podcast **(WIP)**[^incomplete]

 Allows users to submit questions to a specified channel, intended for use with podcasts.